-If you decide you do not want to edit the template or do not wish to save your changes, simply click the Cancel button located between the Delete and Save buttons in the upper right hand corner of the window.
+If you decide you do not want to edit the template or do not wish to save your changes, simply click the "Cancel" button located between the "Delete" and "Save" buttons in the upper right hand corner of the window.

-Reviewing resource templates
+Review resource templates